jyablonski/doqs/src/content/docs/services/ml_pipeline.md

 ## Production

-The ML Pipeline runs in sequence after the completion of the Ingestion Script & dbt transformations.
-It's executed in ECS Fargate as a Task and typically completes within 10 seconds.
+The ML Pipeline runs as an ECS Task following the completion of the dbt job.

+- The ML Pipeline typically takes about ~10 seconds to complete

+The NBA ELT Pipeline is fully complete after the ML Pipeline finishes, and there are no further tasks that get ran.

 ## CI / CD